FluxForce AI Blog | Secure AI Agents, Compliance & Fraud Insights

 Why OSINT is the backbone of Intelligence-driven decisions

-Understanding what is OSINT is essential.
+Understanding what OSINT is — and how it works — is essential for any organization building a modern fraud prevention strategy.
 Open source intelligence refers to data collected from publicly available sources such as corporate registries, social media feeds, court records, and dark web monitoring tools open source.

 When combined with agentic AI fraud prevention, OSINT technical capabilities allow organizations to: